 In ECM-6.0, temporary fixes are introduced to control the dynamic range of determinant of some correlation matrices used in regression based affine.
 But these fixes would bring small performance loss.
 This proposal suggests to control the dynamic range of input data along with some intermediate right shifting when computing determinants of some matrices.
 Small performance gain can be achieved.

-Cross checker confirmed that the results are matched.
+A cross checker confirmed that the results are matched.
 Further, the runtime from crosschecker is reported to be reliable, and shows 98% for both encoding and decoding.

 Decision: Adopt JVET-AB0189 to ECM-7.0.